 My favorite is the vintage linens.
 Are you a sucker for them too?
 I daresay I have more than I should, but hey, we all have things we cherish, right?

 Now for some DIY fun for YOU.
 HomeRight and I are all about empowering you to create your own home story.
-We are giving away a small spray shelter and turntable – some of my favorite DIY tools!
+Not only are we giving away a small spray shelter, but also a turntable – some of my favorite DIY tools!

 Easy entry: just complete as many steps in the widget below (daily even for more entries).
 Open to U.S. and Canada residents 18 years of age and older.
 Also, winner will be notified via email and will have 24 hours to claim their prize.
 Be sure to check your spam!